 Five Ways to Celebrate Veterans Day–Free–at a National Park

-This weekend, the Department of the Interior will waive entrance fees throughout the National Park System from November 10-12 to celebrate Veterans Day.
+This weekend, the Department of the Interior will waive entrance fees throughout the National Park System to celebrate Veterans Day.
 That means we can plan a bargain getaway to any of these 398 inspirational destinations over the next three days and get in free.
 Not sure where to go?
 Here are five of the many parks that honor veterans around the country and share different parts of our military history:

 - Boston National Historical Park, Massachusetts.
 Think you know all about the American Revolution?
 Walk the Freedom Trail through downtown Boston and experience 16 different historic sites, from the site of the Boston Massacre to Paul Revere’s house to the Bunker Hill Monument.
 You can almost feel the iconic figures from U.S. history books coming to life in one of the country’s oldest cities.